 The Informed Investor

 You’d be hard-pressed to find an area of our lives that COVID-19 hasn’t impacted, and retirement planning is no exception.
 We watch the markets with bated breath as stocks plummet with new waves of infections and soar with news of successful vaccines. trials.
-It’s enough to make even the most confident investor feel on edge, but our team is here to help you make the right decisions to ensure that you’re able to retire comfortably.
+It’s enough to make even the most confident investor feel on edge, but our team of investment advisors is here to help you make the right decisions to ensure that you’re able to retire comfortably.
 Here are some important points to keep in mind.

 1. Reduce the Impact of Sequence-of-Returns Risk

 When you’re retired and there is a downturn in the market, understanding sequence-of-returns risk is crucial.
 Simply put, sequence-of-returns risk refers to the risk of having to withdraw funds during a time when your portfolio is losing value, as often happens in a down market.
 Having to sell more shares to get the cash you need leaves you with fewer total shares to compound later.